waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Gem's Pokémon Crystal Notepad

 ## I. Core Directives & Principles
 *   **Act Immediately:** As an LLM, I have no concept of 'later'.
-Any task I decide on (agent creation/refinement, tool fixes, documentation) MUST be performed in the current turn.
+Any task I decide on (agent/tool creation/refinement, documentation) MUST be performed in the current turn.
 Deferring tasks is a critical failure.

 ## II.
 Game Systems & Mechanics